miklevin/MikeLev.in/_posts/2023-05-03-rappelling-down-the-rabbit-hole-x-marks-the-spot.md

 is right to draw the parallels with old school demon summoning magic.

 With ease I start my incantations each day, with an `all` script I run by just typing `all` and hitting enter.
-It's a bash script that runs comes from (interestingly and until recently, unexpectedly) from my Python virtual environment, currently set to Python 3.11 and on the path `~/py311/bin`.
+It's a bash script that runs comes from out of my Python virtual environment, currently set to Python 3.11 and on the path `~/py311/bin`.
 This allows me to put stuff in that location without the .py file extension, but having the shebang line at the top of the file, and making it executable with `chmod +x`.
 The shebang line is `#! /usr/bin/env python` which is another wonderful trick.
 Wonderful trick is built on wonderful trick to eliminate the need to use the more traditional and limiting `/usr/local/sbin/` location for such things where you need to use the `sudo` command to edit them.

 So I made my incantation-magic as straight forward and "alive" as possible.
 It's alive in the sense that now that I don't need `sudo` to edit it, I can